 Summer Orientation started your transition to Seattle University and Welcome Week will continue to help you get prepared for life as an SU student with new and different activities.
 All first year students are expected to attend Welcome Week programs.

-Click here for the full welcome week guide of activities!
+Click here for a SAMPLE of the fall welcome week guide to help give you an idea of what to expect.

 and the Student Health Center will be open in the late morning/early afternoon.

 A resource fair of Student Development Offices

 will take place after the address for last minute questions about our programs

 Family Good-byes: We ask family members to say

 their goodbyes at 4:30 p.m. so that students can continue with the Welcome Week

 programming.
 Students will have dinner with their Orientation Advisors

 The day includes an opportunity for our new students to get together with their residence hall neighbors or with other commuting students at the Lynn Collegium.
 Later in the evening new students will meet with their small group and Orientation Advisor (OA) over dinner.

 The week will be full of fun and informational sessions.
 You'll laugh at the OA Cabaret, be formally introduced as the Class of 2019, discuss our common reading with faculty, check out the city, hear from Will Keim (a SU orientation favorite!), make lots of friends, participate in a service project, dance the night away and much, much more.We look forward to welcoming you to your new home.